 There shall be a Chair, a Vice-Chair, and a Secretary.
-The Chair and Vice-Chair shall be IEEE members of any grade, individual IEEE-SA members, and must also be a Designated Representative (DR) of an entity that is a corporate IEEE-SA member.
+The Chair and Vice-Chair shall each be an IEEE members of any grade, and also an individual IEEE-SA members, and must also be a Designated Representative (DR) of an entity that is a corporate IEEE-SA member.
 The Secretary must be a DR of an entity that is a corporate IEEE-SA member.
 The Chair, for organizational purposes, will work with the Sponsor to submit PAR forms to the New Standards Committee (NesCom).

 The Sponsor coordinating committee shall appoint the interim Chair and Vice-Chair of the working group.
-At the first organizational meeting, the WG shall elect its operating officers in accordance with 6.1, and, where necessary, Robert's Rules of Order.
+At the first organizational meeting, the WG shall begin the process to elect its operating officers in accordance with 6.1, and, where necessary, Robert's Rules of Order.
 The term of service for each of the elected officers is two years.
 Any one person may not hold the same office for more than a maximum of three consecutive terms.